I'm taking this opportunity to share with Cardinals fans my first (and all-time) football hero.

 Fellow Hall Of Famer Bobby Mitchell describes: "I never thought of Larry having great speed or great quickness - but he was always there!
 And after he got there - he'd hit you - HARD!"

 Watching Larry go to battle with casts on both hands, not to mention sacrificing most his teeth during his career, NFL films has described Larry as "None Tougher" as well as 'Pro Football's Best Free Safety'.
-Not bad for an under-sized 7th round draft pick who had never played defense.

 Take a few minutes to watch this documentary that any true Cardinals fan should enjoy and gain greater appreciation for number '8' on the Cardinal's Ring Of Honor.